The aim of this paper is to obtain coefficient estimates of the integral operator of the form:

 ![]() | (1) |

-which are analytic in the unit disc with
+which are analytic in the unit disc

-In the class of analytic functions in (1) above, the coefficients is the quotient of the nth derivative of the function been expressed in Taylor series expansion and n!.
+is the quotient of the nth derivative of the function been expressed in Taylor series expansion and n!.
 Derivatives, whether partial or total, describe the slope of a function which is the steepness of a line.
 It is a known fact that the larger the slope, the steeper the line and vice versa.
 The coefficients

 play prominent role in analytic functions.
 Thus, in applying analytic functions to any area of life, one needs to consider it's coefficient bounds.
 The author in 6 stated that starlike and convex functions, which are aspect of analytic functions have its applications in human physiology, physical and natural phenomenon.
 Analytic functions can also be applied to curtailing the spread of any disease, or its occurrence.
 Here, we think of applying analytic functions to prevention of population of carrier of disease organism from being transformed to infectious population and thereby preventing them from being transformed to disease population.
 In 10, major categories of infectious agents and common vectors and vehicles of disease were given while Harvard health publishing in 9, gave some ways of preventing infections, World health Organization in 11 stated that there is an urgent need to re-establish basic infection control measures and in 12 gave measures of controlling the spread of infectious diseases, which is still very relevant today.
 Different authors have derived several differential operators.
 Author in 4, derived a new multiplier differential operator, in an attempt to get a class of analytic functions with finer coefficients bounds which give a better result in an application mentioned above.